davewalker60/pmdup/pages/from-home-to-pm.md

    - Non-economy frequent flyer miles tickets are fully-refundable.
    - Book one-way tickets to make it easier to switch if you decide to stay longer once down there.
 2. Use our [Navigating CUN](navigating-cun.md) page to learn your way around the Cancun airport.
 3. Arrange your travel from the airport to Puerto Morelos.
-Our [Getting from CUN to Puerto Morelos](from-cun-to-pm.md) page describes several ways, including using the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} to arrange ridesharing with other dancers (highly recommended).
+Our [Rides from CUN to Puerto Morelos](from-cun-to-pm.md) page describes several ways, including using the [travel form](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"} to arrange ridesharing with other dancers (highly recommended).

 # By bus

 If you are coming from elsewhere in Mexico or Central America, you might consider traveling by bus.
 You might need to use a combination of the ADO and Playa Express bus lines.
-Last we've heard is the ADO bus still drops people off at Puerto Morelos traveling northbound, but please use [Google maps](https://maps.google.com){:target="_blank"} or a site like [Rome2Rio](https://rome2rio.com){:target="_blank"} for current possibilities and schedules.
+Last we've heard is the ADO bus still drops people off at Puerto Morelos ***when traveling northbound only***, but please use [Google maps](https://maps.google.com){:target="_blank"} or a site like [Rome2Rio](https://rome2rio.com){:target="_blank"} for current possibilities and schedules.